rejamison/mini-monitor/README.md

   1. The orientation of the image on the panel.
 Mine is flipped compared to the orientation of the label with text on the back.
 You can change in software, but it's annoying to do every time I'm setting up a new Pi.
 1. Place the LCD panel in the bezel.
 Note that the bezel is offset because the viewable area is offset.
 Be sure to matching things up.
 1. Screw the LCD controller to the frame using M3 screws.
 Note that the screw holes are offset so it only fits one way.
-1. Orient the frame so that the HDMI port is facing downwards.
-Glue the frame onto the bezel, sandwiching the panel between it and the bezel.
+1. Glue the frame onto the bezel, sandwiching the panel between it and the bezel.
 1. Attach the long arm to the top of the frame/LCD/bezel assembly using an M3 screw and nut.
 1. Attach the short arm to the bottom of the frame/LCD/bezel assembly using an M3 screw and nut.
 1. Snap the button board of the LCD into the clip provided on the frame.